guanyadong/ssa_sed/baseline/README.md

 # Sparse self-attention for semi-supervised sound event detection

 This code is the implementation of the paper 'Sparse self-attention for semi-supervised sound event detection'.
-The theoretical proof of the excessive sparsity of the Sparsemax is in proof.pdf.

 ## Preparation before Training
 - Use the environment.yml to install dependencies.